keycloak/keycloak-benchmark/CONTRIBUTING.md

 is the number of commits you want to squash.
 See the [Git Documentation](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) for more details.

 The above helps us review your PR and also makes it easier for us to maintain the repository.
-It is also required by our automatic merging process.

 We also require that the commit message includes a link to the issue ([linking a pull request to an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)).